Coolifan/ECE564/HW5-Storage/README.md

 2. Any part of an input team name (only applicable to students).
 3. A specified degree (MS, Meng, BS, PhD, other, and NA).

 Clear the input on the search bar to return to the original table view.
+You can also delete a person cell from the search results.

 \*Segmented controls (`UISegmentedControl`) are used to replace the original UITextFields for input gender, role, and degree information.